ssbc/ssb-ahoy/README.md

 # ssb-ahoy !

-Simple app for getting an electron-based scuttlebutt app up and running!
+A simple module for getting electron-based scuttlebutt apps up and running.

-Builds over:
+Builds on top of:
 - `electron@18`
 - `secret-stack@6`